PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

     print(i, ' ')
 ```

-What this piece of code will do is, the outer most call will delegate iteration
+In the above example, the outermost call will delegate iteration to the inner
-to the inner generators and further down until we reach single value that will
+generators until we reach a single value that will be yielded.
-be yielded.

 Context managers
 ----------------

-For some time we leave the generator and coroutines topic and look at something
+Let's leave the generator and coroutines topic for a bit and look at something
 different.
 I'm hoping the reader is familiar with these constructs:

 ```
 file = open()
-# do some stuff with f
+# do some stuff with file
 file.close()

 lock.acquire()